solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

 In another word:
 **IF ANY TWO VECTORS ARE INDEPENDENT, THEN OTHERS ARE ALL DEPENDENT.**

-### How to know whether a linear combination is dependent
+### `How to know whether a linear combination is dependent`

 [Refer to Khan lecture: Span and linear independence example](https://www.khanacademy.org/math/linear-algebra/vectors-and-spaces/linear-independence/v/span-and-linear-independence-example)

+> It's important for knowing if a `linear combination` can fill out a plane or space.
+For example, if two vectors aren't independent, then it's just one vector, and can only draw a line.
+If three vectors aren't independent, then they're just two vectors, one is redundant, so they can only fill out a 2D plane instead of a 3D space.

 A `linear combination` is **dependent**, **iff** it could satisfy this equation:
 ```py